pmarinova/google-photos-backup/README.md

+### Update 2025

+After the latest changes to the Google Photos APIs, it is no longer possible to download your Google Photos library this way.
+Photos and videos can only be downloaded via the new Google Photos Picker API, which requires initiating a session and directing the user to the Google Photos app to browse their library and select the photos and videos they want to share with the third-party app (i.e. in our case the Google Photos Backup tool).
+This means there is no way for a user to grant an app read permission to their whole library, which is required for a tool such as Google Photos Backup.

+---

 Google Photos Backup is a Java tool for downloading all of your Google Photos to the local file system.

 The Google Photos API has a quota limit for requests per project per day.
 This is why you need to create your own project to use the Google Photos Backup tool: